vet-run/vet/README.md

 We believe you should never blindly trust a script from the internet—not even ours.
 That's why `vet` exists.
 The installation process itself is a perfect demonstration of the problem `vet` solves.

-## Homebrew (macOS/Linux) - Recommended
+## Homebrew

-The easiest and recommended way to install `vet` is via Homebrew.
+For macOS users, the easiest and recommended way to install `vet` is via Homebrew.
 ```
 # First, tap the official repository
 brew tap vet-run/vet